No More Laundry Stain Blues

 0:00

-Of all my pet peeves (yes, I do have more than a few), I put laundry stains right up at the top of the list.
+Of all of my pet peeves (yes, I do have more than a few), I put laundry stains right up at the top of the list.
 That’s why I was so interested to read today’s first great reader tip.
 Blueberry stains are one of the most challenging.
-But who knew they could also be one of the easiest to remove?
+But who knew that they could also be one of the easiest to remove?

 Blueberry Stains

 My family eats a lot of blueberries and gets the juice on their clothes.
-I keep a spray bottle of water and vinegar mixture by my clothes washer.
+I keep a spray bottle of water-and-vinegar mixture by my clothes washer.
 Whenever a blueberry stain shows up, I spray the mixture on it and the stain turns pink.
 I throw it in the washer with the other clothes, and it comes out perfectly.—Kristen, Washington

 Freezing Pizza